EBZebra/docs/edge/source/guide/keycapture.md

 	:::xml
 	<KEYCODE  name="KEYCODE_X" from="0x05" to="0x06" />

-where "KEYCODE_X" = the actual name of the keycode.
+where "KEYCODE_X" = the name of the keycode.
+[Standard Android key names](http://developer.android.com/reference/android/view/KeyEvent.html) are recommended.

 &#52;.
 Relaunch Enterprise Browser and **repeat Step 2 to confirm** that correct code(s) are generated.